Ksnow13/BinaryTree-Generator/README.md

  Binary Search Trees
 --------------------------------------------------------------------------------------------------------------------------------
-Simple java program that allows you to generate/store/views binary tree in json format.
+Simple java program that allows you to generate/store/view binary trees in json format.
 This project uses MySQL Workbench,and program can also run with a Docker Container.
 --------------------------------------------------------------------------------------------------------------------------------
 How To Work the Program: